bxparks/AceTime/examples/MemoryBenchmark/README.md

 [AUniter](https://github.com/bxparks/AUniter) to invoke the Arduino IDE programmatically.
 It produces a `*.txt` file with the flash and ram usage information (e.g. `nano.txt`).
 The `generate_table.awk` script takes the `*.txt` file and produces the ASCII tables below.
-(I had to generate `teensy.txt` by hand since Teensyduino does not seem to allow headless operation.)
+(I generate `teensy.txt` by hand since Teensyduino does not seem to allow headless operation.)

 ## Arduino Nano

-* AceTime 0.5
+* AceTime 0.5.2
 * Arduino IDE 1.8.9
 * Arduino AVR Boards 1.6.23